2013 Acura ILX Hybrid

 The 2013 Acura ILX Hybrid has a 1.5-liter four-cylinder engine and an electric motor.
 Combined, they produce 111 horsepower.
 The ILX Hybrid has a continuously variable transmission (CVT).
 Averaging 39/38 mpg city/highway, according to the EPA, the ILX Hybrid’s fuel economy ratings are good.

-Test drivers are not impressed with the ILX Hybrid’s powertrain, but it’s important to keep in mind that as a hybrid, the ILX is about using less gas, not turning in great 0-60 times.
+Test drivers are not impressed with the ILX Hybrid’s powertrain, but it’s important to keep in mind that as a hybrid, the ILX is about using less gas, not turning in great 0 to 60 times.
 Reviewers say the ILX Hybrid’s engine and electric motor deliver an adequate amount of power for city driving, but are quick to note that its lack of power is immediately evident during passing maneuvers and highway driving.
 Some reviewers also complain about the engine’s idle-stop feature, which shuts down the engine in traffic or at stoplights.
 They’re annoyed that it turns on and off abruptly.
 Critics don’t say much about the CVT, but one says that while the CVT is fuel-efficient, it’s "clumsy."

 - "Paired with the ILX's additional heft (all those luxury amenities don't make for lighter curb weight) and the efficient-yet-clumsy CVT transmission, it isn't terribly fun to drive, but it is the most efficient ILX, with fuel economy estimated at 39 mpg city and 38 mpg highway." -- Motor Trend